apache/axis-axis2-java-core/1_1/modules/samples/version/README.txt

 Sample: Version
 ===============

-A simple service that returns a text which contains the version number and the built date of the Axis2 distribution used.

 Introduction
 ============

+A simple service that returns a text which contains the version number and the built date of the Axis2 Distribution used.

-This is a simple service used by many to test whether the distribution they got is setup and working properly.
+In other words, this is a simple service used by many to test whether the distribution they got is setup and working properly.
 It contains a single method that simply returns version and built date of the Axis2 distribution used.

 Pre-Requisites